tenstorrent/tt-metal/tech_reports/TT-Distributed/TT-Distributed-Architecture-1219.md

 This document presents a specification for **TT-Mesh** and **TT-Distributed**, Tenstorrent’s scale-up and scale-out infrastructure to natively support workloads on multiple Tenstorrent hardware accelerators, potentially spanning multiple host servers.

 TT-Metalium provides a flexible programming model over a mesh of Tensix cores.
 The TT-Mesh and TT-Distributed layers, built on top of TT-Fabric, extend this programming model to a grid of Tensix cores spanning multiple devices connected over ethernet and controlled by multiple host processors.
-Through this, users are exposed to the same programming model as a single-chip, when systems are scaled-out.
+Through this, users are exposed to the same programming model as a single device, when systems are scaled-out.

-This infrastructure exposes a multi-chip system as a large virtual device with a distributed memory space and a set of programmable Tensix cores.
-Unlike conventional architectures, programming cores distributed over multiple host machines will not fundamentally alter the programming model.
+The key idea is to present a multi-device multi-host system as: 1) a large virtual device that has, 2) a distributed shared memory space, and 3) a set of programmable Tensix cores.
+Unlike conventional architectures, programming cores distributed over multiple devices or multiple host machines will not fundamentally alter the programming model.

 ![A diagram of a computer Description automatically generated](images/image001.png)